jonatns/oyl-sdk/README.md

  You need to consider, if the inscription has been sent after minting (reveal tx).
 In
  - First, getunspentOutputs on the address
- - For each utxo, parse input & output scripts for inscription:
+ - For each utxo, get parse input & output scripts for inscription ('getrawtransaction', 'decoderawtransaction'):
-     - For the case of inscription genesis transactions (revealtransaction), look in the inputs
+     - For the case of inscription genesis transactions (revealtransaction), look for the first input's txwitness (decodedtx.vin[0].txinwitness)
+      - Create new bcoin.Script from hex
+      - Convert to array:  script.toArray()
+      - Inscription envelope type (ord) is on script.toArray()[4].data.toString()

+     - For the case of inscriptions received from someone else (transferred)